 Education administrator is a category that included several potential job titles, including:

-- Child care center administrator
+- Child care center administrator.

 These roles have similar responsibilities and usually require both a master’s degree and teaching experience.
 In which states are many education administrators employed?
-According to the U.S. Bureau of Labor Statistics, top states for employment are California, Maryland, Illinois, Minnesota and New York.
+According to the U.S. Bureau of Labor Statistics, the top states for employment are California, Maryland, Illinois, Minnesota and New York.
 Naturally, many are concentrated in more metropolitan areas, as there are typically more organizations and employment opportunities in these geographic locations.

-The BLS reported that the average salary for an education administrator is $52,000, and job growth from 2014 to 2024 is on par with the average for all professions at 7 percent.
+The bureau reported that the average salary for an education administrator is $52,000, and job growth from 2014 to 2024 is on par with the average for all professions at 7 percent.
 This is due in part to the continued focus on early childhood education, which has led to an increase in demand for preschools and child care centers.